Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Four-Part Test for Qualifying Activities

-The Four-Part Test is a crucial framework used to determine whether a qualified semiconductor company can qualify for tax credits for business directly related to research and development.
+The Four-Part Test is a crucial framework used to determine whether a qualified semiconductor company can qualify for tax credits for business related to research and development.

 Technological In Nature